-There is a widespread notion throughout India that Yogis and faqueers, who live in the jungles or on the mountains exposed to danger from lions, tigers, snakes and other wild creatures, move unharmed and untouched, if they have attained a sufficient degree of Yogic power.
+There is a widespread notion throughout India that yogis and fakirs who live in the jungles or on the mountains exposed to danger from lions, tigers, snakes and other wild creatures, move unharmed and untouched if they have attained a sufficient degree of yogic power.
 Another story about Ramana told how he was once sitting in the afternoon outside the narrow entrance to his abode when a large cobra came swishing through the rocks and stopped in front of him.
 It raised its body and spread out its hood, but the hermit did not attempt to move.
 The two beings - man and beast - faced each other for some minutes, gaze meeting gaze.
 In the end the snake withdrew and left him unharmed, although it was within striking distance.

-The austere lonely life of the is strange young me an closed its first phase with his firm and permanent establishment in the deepest point of his own spirit.
-Seclusion was no longer an imperative need, but he continued to live at the cave until visit of an illustrious Brahmin pundit, Ganapati Shastri, proved another turning-point of his outer life, which was now to enter on a more social period.
+The austere lonely life of this strange young man closed its first phase with his firm and permanent establishment in the deepest point of his own spirit.
+Seclusion was no longer an imperative need, but he continued to live at the cave until the visit of an illustrious brahmin pundit, Ganapati Sastri, proved another turning point of his outer life, which was now to enter on a more social period.
 The pundit had recently come to stay near the temple for study and meditation.
-He heard by chance that there was a very young Yogi on the hill and out of curiosity he went in search of him.
+He heard by chance that there was a very young yogi on the hill and out of curiosity he went in search of him.
 When he found Ramana, the latter was staring fixedly at the sun.
-It was not at all uncom mon for the herm it to keep his eyes on the dazzling Sun for som e hours till it disappeared below the western horizon.
+It was not at all uncommon for the hermit to keep his eyes on the dazzling sun for some hours till it disappeared below the western horizon.

-The glaring light of the rays of an afternoon Sun in In dia can hardly be app reciated by a European who has never experienced it.
-I remember once, when I had set out to climb the steep ascent of the hill at a wrong hour, bein g caught without shelter by the full glare of the Sun at midday, on my return journey.
+The glaring light of the rays of an afternoon sun in India can hardly be appreciated by a European who has never experienced it.
+I remember once, when I had set out to climb the steep ascent of the hill at a wrong hour, being caught without shelter by the full glare of the sun at midday on my return journey.
 I staggered and reeled about like a drunken man for quite a time.
-So the feat of young Ramana in enduring the merciless glare of the Sun, with face uplifted and eyes unflinching, may therefore be better evaluated.
+So the feat of young Ramana in enduring the merciless glare of the sun, with face uplifted and eyes unflinching, may therefore be better evaluated.